 No, the UKIPO are not planning to issue new registration certificates.
-You will be able to view details of your new comparable UK right on the UKIPO website.
+You will be able to view details of your new equivalent UK right on the UKIPO website.

 What if I have a pending EUTM or EU Design at the end of the transition period?

-The situation here is the same regardless of whether or not a Brexit deal is agreed.
 If your EU right is still pending on 31 December 2020 (the likely end of the transition period), an equivalent right will not be created automatically.
 You will have a period of nine months after that date (i.e. probably 30 September 2021) during which you can apply to register your EU right as an equivalent UK right.
 The normal UK filing fees will apply, and the equivalent right will retain the same EU filing/priority date.
-These new applications for equivalent rights will be examined in the same way as normal new UK applications.
+These new applications for equivalent rights will then be examined in the same way as normal new UK applications.

 Will Brexit affect my International Registration?

 Yes.
-After Brexit day, any International Registration designating the EU will only be valid in the EU 27 Member States, and will no longer have effect in the UK.
+At the end of the transition period, any International Registration designating the EU will only be valid in the EU 27 Member States, and will no longer have effect in the UK.

-The UK will automatically create UK equivalent rights (NOT designations under the IR) for International registrations designating the EU.
+The UK will automatically create UK national equivalent rights (not designations under the IR) for International registrations designating the EU.
 These equivalent rights will retain the filing dates of the original International registrations, and will also retain any priority and/or seniority dates.